ilanschnell/bitarray/doc/represent.rst

 In some cases, it is useful to represent bitarrays in a binary format that is "self terminating" (in the same way that C strings are NUL terminated).
-That is, when a bitarray of unknown length is encountered in a stream of binary data, the format lets you know when the end of a bitarray is reached.
+That is, when an encoded bitarray of unknown length is encountered in a stream of binary data, the format lets us know when the end of the encoded bitarray is reached.
 See `variable length format <./variable_length.rst>`__ for this representation.

+Another representation
+are `compressed sparse bitarrays <./sparse_compression.rst>`, whos format is also "self terminating", but only efficient for large sparsely populated bitarrays.